NBISweden/workshop-reproducible-research/docs/setup.md

 Check that Snakemake is installed correctly, for example by executing `snakemake --help`.
 This should output a list of available Snakemake settings.
 If you get `bash: snakemake: command not found` then you need to go back and ensure that the Conda steps were successful.
+Once you've successfully completed the above steps you can deactivate your Conda environment using `conda deactivate` and continue with the setup for the other tools.

 !!! attention
     If you look inside `snakemake/environment.yml` you will see that we used the